BULLMASTIFF CROSS STAFFY – A CLOSER LOOK AT THE MIX OF TWO GREAT DOGS

 Are Mastiff x Staffies Easy to Train?

-Both breeds are exceptionally powerful so need consistent training from an early age to ensure a well-mannered adult.
+Both breeds are exceptionally powerful so need consistent training and socialisation from an early age to ensure a well-mannered adult.

 Bullmastiffs are not renowned for their intelligence so hopefully, the intelligence of the Staffy will come through with their eagerness to please counteracting the Mastiff's independent and sometimes stubborn streak.